huggingface/blog/unified-tool-use.md

 chat.append(message)
 ```

-Now, we actually call the tool, and we add its response to the chat:
+Now, we actually call the tool with the arguments supplied by the model, and we add its response to the chat:

 ```python
 message = {